babsey/nest-desktop-legacy/docs/user/faq.rst

   by clicking the right mouse button on node shape in network sketch or node toolbar in the controller.

 Where can I find network configuration?
+  You find a 'bezier-curve' button towards network configuration in the network editor.
-  In the configuration section you find a subsection network.
+  Alternatively, you find a network configuration in the configuration section.

 How can I change the color cycle of nodes?
   In the network configuration you find the way to change the color cycle.